bgsedatascience/module-internet/README.md

 ---

 ## Body
+p
 Content that is sent from the server to the client is referred to as the "body" of the response.

 Content comes in raw bytes, and can consist of anything.
 It's a flexible format, such that any type of content can be sent from server to client.

 The server needs some way to tell the client what type of data is in the body!